ArturoUrquidi/NmapToES/README.md

 # NmapToES
 (First upload so be patient with me)
 ## Functionality
-This is a pretty simple script really that allows for a few things.
+This is a pretty simple script really, that allows for a few things.
 1. Print your local IP address, as well as other IP addresses in the local network. (via a ping sweep and displaying responding endpoints).
 2. You can also run an Nmap scan.
 You will be prompted an IP and a selected range.
 By default, nmap will run with `-oX` flag, which per Nmap's website:
 > Write output in Nmap's XML format to <filename>.
 Normal (human readable) output will still be printed to stdout unless you ask for XML to be directed there by specifying - as <filename>.
 This is the preferred format for use by scripts and programs that process Nmap results.